Probotsvip/Hai/replit.md

 ## Overview

 This is a Flask-based YouTube API service that provides music streaming capabilities with intelligent caching through Telegram.
-The service extracts audio/video streams from YouTube content and offers both direct streaming and cached delivery mechanisms.
+The service extracts 720p MP4 streams from YouTube content using the Clipto API and offers both direct streaming and cached delivery mechanisms.
 It features a comprehensive API key management system with rate limiting, admin controls, and usage analytics.

+## Recent Changes

+- **Migration Complete (August 14, 2025)**: Successfully migrated from Replit Agent to standard Replit environment
+- **YouTube Handler Updated**: Replaced yt-dlp with Clipto API for reliable 720p MP4 extraction
+- **Dependencies Fixed**: Corrected package names and resolved all import issues
+- **MongoDB Confirmed**: Using only MongoDB Atlas, no local or temporary databases

 ## User Preferences